bitwes/Gut/documentation/docs/Input-Sender.md

 And much much more.

+As of 9.3.1 you can use `GutInputSender` instead of `InputSender`.
+It's the same thing, but `GutInputSender` is a `class_name` so you may have less warnings and auto-complete will work.

 __Warning__<br>
 If you move the Godot window to a different monitor while tests are running it can cause input tests to fail.
 [This issue](https://github.com/bitwes/Gut/issues/643) has more details.